kinow/autosubmit/docs/source/installation/index.rst

 How to install
 ==============

-The Autosubmit code is hosted in Git, at the BSC GitHub public repository.
+The Autosubmit code is hosted in GitHub.
 The Autosubmit Python package is available through PyPI, the primary source for Python packages.

 - Pre-requisites: bash, python3, sqlite3, git-scm > 1.8.2, subversion, pip >= 24.0, dialog, curl, python-tk(tkinter in centOS), graphviz >= 2.41, rsync